MUSIC LESSON NOTES GRADE 5

 Element of music

-highness or lowness of sound.
-The combination of varied pitches produces a
+– the highness or lowness of sound.
+The combination of varied pitches produces

-– should be done keenly as it is difficult to correct once mastered.
-Use
+Melody – should be done keenly as it is difficult to correct

 Beat /Pulse – regular through of music.
 The following activity